protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 To trigger the Continuous Deployment (CD) workflow:

-1. Create a new release:
+1. Create a new release using the GitHub website or GitHub CLI:

+   - Using GitHub CLI:

    ```
-   git tag v1.0.0
-   git push origin v1.0.0
+   gh release create v1.0.0 --notes "Release notes here"
    ```

-   Or use the GitHub website:
+   - Using GitHub website:

-   - Go to your repository > "Releases" > "Draft a new release"
-   - Create a new tag (e.g., `v1.0.0`)
+   Go to your repository > "Releases" > "Draft a new release" Create a new tag (e.g., v1.0.0), fill in the release notes, and publish the release.

 2. This action will trigger the CD pipeline, building and pushing the Docker image to Docker Hub.